-Sewer Maintenance operates and maintains 206 miles of collection system with 13 major pump stations and 14 single-family pump stations.
+Public Works Maintenance operates and maintains 206 miles of collection system with 13 major pump stations and 14 single-family pump stations.
 All of these assets eventually flow into the Tryon Creek Wastewater Treatment Plant operated by the City of Portland on Foothills Road.
-Sewer Maintenance also provides information about rodent control, sewer odor complaints, lateral service connection verification, response to sewer back-ups and overflows, and missing manhole covers.
+Public Works Maintenance also provides information about rodent control, sewer odor complaints, lateral service connection verification, response to sewer back-ups and overflows, and missing manhole covers.

 Phil Lawrence (503) 635-0280

 Fats, Oils & Grease